Steve0929/Narvest/README.md

 <img src ="https://img.shields.io/badge/created-February%202018-ff69b4.svg"/>
 <img src="https://github.com/Steve0929/Narvest/blob/master/public/fruits/fruit.png" width="150" height="150" />

 Narvest is a platform that displays information on the daily price of a series of fruits in Colombia.
+The information is retrieved by using a web scrapper which extracts the prices from [Corabastos] (the Colombian organization that manages the agricultural market).

 ### Tech